OliverZHANG1206/OpenBR-installation/README.md

     * Add "source code" (../opencv/sources)
     * Create a new folder (Recommend: in the same folder in opencv) and put its path in CMake "binaries"
     * Click "Configure", The generator choose "Visual Studio 16 2019" and choose "Use default native compiler".
 Then click "Finish".
-    * Once there is "Configuring done" shown below, find "BUILD_opencv_world" and turn it to true value.
+    * Once there is "Configuring done" shown below, find "BUILD_PERF_TESTS", "BUILD_TESTS" and "WITH_FFMPEG" oppitions and tick it off.
 Then click "Generate" and waiting for "Generating done".
     * Click "Open Project", the VS2019 will be opened.
+Make sure the compiler is in "Debug" mode.
-Then choose "ALL_BUILD" in "CMakeTargets" folder at "Solution Explorer" and right-click "build".
+    * Then choose "ALL_BUILD" in "CMakeTargets" folder at "Solution Explorer" and right-click "build".
     * Once finished.
 Choose "INSTALL" and right-click "Project Only" -> "Build Only INSTALL".
+    * Change the compiler into "Release", then redo the above 2 steps.
  3. **Build OpenBR**
     * Add "source code" (openbr path) and create a new folder and put the path in "binaries".
     * Click "Configure", The generator choose "Visual Studio 16 2019" and choose "Use default native compiler".
 Then click "Finish".
     * Once there is "Configuring done" shown below, search "CMAKE_INSTALL_PREFIX" and create a suitable install path for it.
-(Note: Do not use "/Program Files (x86)/openbr" folder as this might need administration to create)
+(Note: Do not use "/Program Files (x86)/openbr" folder as this might need administration to create) **Please ignore all the warnings, the warnings will not affect any installation.**
     * Then search "BR_INSTALL_DEPENDENCIES" and tick this options.
-    **If there are problems such that "OPENCV_DIR", "QT5_DIR" is not found, please check whether the corresponding environment path is added correctly.**
+    **If there are errors occours such that "OPENCV_DIR", "QT5_DIR" is not found, please check whether the corresponding environment path is added correctly.
+If the dir was added correctly, then add a OpenCV_DIR directly in CMake-gui.
+The correct dir should be like this: opencv/sources/build-msvc2019/install/x64/vc16/lib**
     * Click "Generate" and waiting for "Generating done".
 Click "Open Project", the VS2019 will be opened.
+    * Select "Release" mode
     * Choose "All_BUILD" project at "Solution Explorer" and right-click.
 Choose "Build".
     * Once finished.
 Choose "INSTALL" and right-click "Project Only" -> "Build".
+    **The building processure requires a download files. if the speed is relatively slow, it was added in my "appendix" branch.
+Download it and put it in "../models-prefix/src" folder.**
  4. **Hack OpenBR**
     * Open Qt (../Qt/Tools/QtCreator/bin/qtcreator.exe)
     * From the Qt Creator "Tools" menu select "Options...".
 Under "Kits" select "Desktop Qt 5.15.2 MSVC2019 64bit(default)"